ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 over our grave as they are nowarrouod
 our path ; the world will have the same
 attraction for offsprings yet unborn
-that the has now for ou
+that the has now for our
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_douglass_ver01:data:sn85038292:00415623719:1870021701:0039/pct:74.634566,42.814271,11.349957,13.437813/!600,600/0/default.jpg"/>
 </td>